“Lightman’s debut suggests bigger things to come.” -ENTERTAINMENT WEEKLY

 In a world of auto-tune, Toby Lightman's pure and soulful voice cuts through the noise.
 People Magazine has stated that “No small talent...
 Toby Lightman continues to shine a light on her knack for making rich, soulful pop”.
 From her major label debut in 2004 to her current independent spirit, Toby has mastered her own sophisticated urban pop.
 With each song, recording or collaboration, Toby continues to hone, craft and perfect her unique sound.

-Toby went on to record Bird On A Wire, a second album for Atlantic Records, before breaking away from the politics and constraints of corporate record companies and launching her independent record career with her self-released album Let Go in 2008.
+Since breaking away from the politics and constraints of corporate record companies, Lightman launched her independent record career with her self-released album, Let Go, in 2008.
 The title track was picked up by Home Shopping Network for use in the network's marketing campaign, with promos featuring the song airing on dozens of television channels for six months, letting Lightman know it would all be okay.
 She was then asked to sing the theme song and appear in the opening video for NASCAR on Fox. " Being an independent artist in today’s music business can be a scary and daunting thing" says Toby, "but getting constant positive feedback that people are into what you're doing inspires you and keeps you going.
 I've been lucky to get that feedback and it’s encouraged me to take more chances."

 As an independent artist, Toby Lightman has enjoyed tremendous success with the placement of her music in film and TV.
-So much so that her longtime co-writer and friend Simon Perry (Echo and the Bunnymen), has dubbed Toby the "queen of TV and film."
+So much so that she has been dubbed the "queen of TV and film."
 Some of her songs used in television and films include “Everyday” on Fox’s Bones, “Holding a Heart” in numerous shows such as WB’s One Tree Hill, Vampire Diaries, 90210 as well as the feature film What’s Your Number?
 Her winter evoking “Snow Day” was the soundtrack to a KMart commercial.
 “Addicted” was used in the promos for ABC’s Desperate Housewives series finale as well as the trailer for the movie Playing For Keeps.
 Amazingly, eight of Toby's songs were highlighted in a single episode of the ABC Family series The Fosters.
-Most recently, Toby and her song “We Are” are featured in the demo for the new Microsoft BING software.
+This past winter, Toby and her song “We Are” were featured in the demo for the new Microsoft BING software.
 Most recently, Toby was asked to write a song for the new American Girl film that will be released in 2015.